Sri Rama Madhava Theertha pratishtha, 300 years old Hanuman

 Saurashtrans of Madurai:

-Saurashtrans who started their journey around thousand years back from their region had undergone tremendous turmoil in their lives and was forced to take-up a profession for their livelihood.
-As many of them are good at the art of making fine yarn and dyeing of cloth and to continue their journey, many of them choose upon weaving and making silk thread and fine cotton yarn.
-After leaving their region they were known as weaving community and today they are called “patnulkarar” meaning “Silk thread people”.
+Saurashtrans who started their journey around a thousand years back from their region had undergone tremendous turmoil in their lives and were forced to take up a profession for their livelihood.
+As many of them are good at the art of making fine yarn and dyeing cloth and to continue their journey, many of them choose to weave and make silk thread and fine cotton yarn.
+After leaving their region they were known as a weaving community and today they are called ‘patnulkarar’ meaning ‘Silk thread people’.
 Because of the fine craftsmanship they possessed, royals gave them patronage.
-Thus they found support of Royals of Madurai and the community settled in Madurai in large numbers.
+Thus they found the support of the Royals of Madurai and the community settled in Madurai in large numbers.

 They have been maintaining a good number of temples at various places they had settled, so also at Madurai.
 We will try to locate the temples for Sri Anjaneya maintained by this community at Madurai.